 2. The trend's arrow direction is based on the comparison of the current 5-year rolling average to the distributor-specific target on the right.
-An upward arrow indicates decreasing reliability while downward indicates improving reliability.
+An upward arrow indicates decreasing

 3. A benchmarking analysis determines the total cost figures from the distributor's reported information.